jinjor/node-simple-http2/README.md

 node-simple-http2
 =================

-Simple implementation of http2 server by Node.js
+Simple implementation of HTTP/2 server by Node.js

+- only sending 'Hello, World!'
+- working with some browsers
+- readable for beginner (no streams & no objects)

 ### Clone
 ```